-With a bar, restaurant, DJ, MC, and kids games throughout the day, the event is free to spectators and closes as the sun sets over the creek.
+With a bar, restaurant, DJ, MC, and kids games throughout the day, the event is open and free all day to spectators.
 We only ask that you come with your best cheering skills to give the competitors, dubbed the KGT250, a much needed boost as they transition between the swim-bike-run legs.

 Where to stay